lincolnvirus/lincolnvirus.github.io/_projects/forex/real_asian_trade.markdown

 - The “Lincoln virus” project prepares all necessary files (5 to 15 minutes);
 - After notifying about the readiness of the files, the user pays the full price;
 - The project “Lincoln virus” sends all the necessary files to start working via the “<a href="skype:chutkoy89?call" target="_blank">Skype</a>” / “<a href="https://t.me/chutkoy" target="_blank">Telegram</a>” or e-mail;
-- The project “Lincoln virus” installs and configures the uploaded files via the “<a href="https://www.teamviewer.com/" target="_blank">TeamViewer</a>” program;
+- The project “Lincoln virus” installs and configures the uploaded files via the “<a href="https://www.teamviewer.com/" target="_blank">TeamViewer</a>” program.
-- The project “Lincoln virus” constantly monitors its technical adviser work and timely provides technical support at all stages of cooperation with user.

 **For security reasons, the “Lincoln virus” project does not provide a trial (demo) version of the “REAl” technical advisers (even for 1 day or 5 minutes).**
 **In order to avoid an unauthorized copying of transactions through third-party signal copier, the “Lincoln virus” project does not provide the investor's password to monitor transactions in real time.**